a1rishav/selenium_automater/README.md

 # selenium_automater
-Python script to automate web app flow, can be used for automated testing, playing a sequence of steps in chrome
+Python script to automate web app flow, can be used for automated testing, playing a sequence of steps in chrome.
+It can also download and save the downloaded content to a directory.

 ## Prerequites
 Take a look at setup/setup.txt